Skip to content

 Capture what actually ran.
 Without changing your code.

 If it ran, roar saw it.
 Prefix your training script with roar run.
-A runtime observer attaches to the process and records every file, every argument, every dependency — exactly as it happened.
+A runtime observer attaches to the process and records file I/O, args, environment, dependencies and produced artifacts.

 no instrumentation · no pipelines · no declarations